 Inventory consists of raw materials and finished goods.
 Inventories are carried at the lower of cost and net realizable value.
 Cost is determined using the first-in, first-out method.
-The cost of finished goods comprises raw materials, direct labour, and other direct costs (based on normal operating capacity) but excludes borrowing costs.
+The cost of finished goods comprises raw materials, direct labor, and other direct costs (based on normal operating capacity) but excludes borrowing costs.
+Net realizable value is the estimated selling price in the ordinary course of business.
+Inventory is reviewed on a regular basis to ensure the carrying value does not exceed net realizable value.
+If the carrying value exceeds net realizable value, a write-down is recognized immediately.
+The write-down may be reversed in a subsequent period if the circumstances which caused it no longer exist.